clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 ![image.png](http://labs.criteo.com/wp-content/uploads/2017/08/CustomersWhoBought3.jpg)

-Some examples of where you might find / use  a recomendation engine?
+Some examples of where you might find / use  a recommendation engine?

 ### Global examples